 Figure 9-X5— NPCA Operation Information field format

-The NPCA Primary Channel field indicates the channel number of a secondary channel within the BSS bandwidth that corresponds to the channel that the NPCA AP and its associated NPCA non-AP STAs switch to to perform NPCA operation, as described in 37.x (Non-primary channel access (NPCA)).
+The NPCA Primary Channel field indicates the channel number of a channel within the BSS bandwidth that corresponds to the channel that the NPCA AP and its associated NPCA non-AP STAs switch to in order to perform NPCA operation, as described in 37.x (Non-primary channel access (NPCA)).
 M11 M130

-The NPCA Minimum Duration Threshold field indicates the minimum duration of OBSS activity (OBSS PPDU or OBSS TXOP) that is required to be indicated on the primary channel of the BSS before an NPCA STA switches to the NPCA primary channel to perform NPCA operation.
+The NPCA Minimum Duration Threshold field indicates the minimum duration of inter-BSS activity (inter-BSS PPDU or inter-BSS TXOP) that is required to have been indicated on the primary channel of the BSS as a necessary condition to permit an NPCA STA to switch to the NPCA primary channel to perform NPCA operation.
 The encoding and the maximum value of this field are TBD.
 M133

-The NPCA Switching Delay field indicates the time needed by an AP to switch from the BSS primary channel to the NPCA primary channel.
-The NPCA Switching Delay field is an unsigned integer in units of 4 usec.
+The NPCA Switching Delay field indicates the time needed by an NPCA STA to switch from the BSS primary channel to the NPCA primary channel in units of 4 usec.
 M124

-The NPCA Switch Back Delay field indicates the time needed by an AP to switch from the NPCA primary channel to the BSS primary channel.
-The NPCA Switch Back Delay field is an unsigned integer in units of 4 usec.
+The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 usec.
 M124

 TGbn editor: Please insert a new subclause as follows: